 This online awareness tool is aimed at healthcare professionals and anyone involved in supporting patients through the dementia care system.
 We hope to raise awareness of the benefits of dementia research, how Join Dementia Research can help patients and what healthcare staff can do to help patients to become involves.

 The process should take no more than 4-5 minutes.
-You will watch a short informative film, answer a few questions (just to check you were paying attention), and then be asked to provide a little bit of information about yourself.
+You will watch a short informative film, answer a few questions (just to check you were paying attention), and then be asked to provide a little bit of information about yourself (optional, but required to receive a certificate).
 Finally, you will be able to access further resources, and receive a digital certificate for completing the process.

 To access statistics on how many people have completed the awareness tool, in any given period, and from which organisations visit our data and statistics page.